-A~posteriori, it is evident that the local dynamics of our extended prototypical example, Equation~\eqref{normal}, is similar to that of the canonical system, Equation~\eqref{canonic}, proposed in \cite{letson2017analysis}; however, due to the presence of cubic $x$-terms in \eqref{normal-a}, MMO trajectories are found in \eqref{normal}, but not in \eqref{canonic}.
-The prototypical system in Equation~\eqref{prototypical}, on the other hand, can only exhibit MMOs with single epochs of SAOs, as opposed to our extended Equation~\eqref{normal}, which is due to the absence of $y$-terms in \eqref{prototypical-b}; recall \propref{relatives}.
-We additionally remark that the singular geometry considered here is relatively specific due to its symmetry properties.
-In particular, we have not considered explicitly the scenario where the fold points $p^\mp$ of $\mathcal{M}_2$ cross the fold lines $\mathcal{L}^\mp$ of $\mathcal{M}_1$; recall, in particular, panels (b) and (e) of \figref{m2bif}.
+A~posteriori, it is evident that the local dynamics of our extended prototypical model, Equation~\eqref{normal}, is similar to that of the canonical system, Equation~\eqref{canonic}, proposed in \cite{letson2017analysis}; however, due to the absence of a cubic $x$-term in \eqref{canonic-a}, the latter can yield SAO-type dynamics only due to the lack of an LAO-generating global return mechanism.
+The prototypical system in Equation~\eqref{prototypical}, on the other hand, does not allow for the supercritical manifold to be cubic-like due to the $y$-term being absent in \eqref{prototypical-b} and can hence only exhibit MMOs with single epochs of SAOs, as opposed to our extended Equation~\eqref{normal}; recall \propref{relatives}.
+Hence, we postulate that the extended prototypical model in Equation~\eqref{normal} represents the simplest general example within that given class of systems that can encapsulate the geometric mechanism described in \secref{singpert1}.
+Additionally, we remark that the singular geometry considered here is relatively specific due to its symmetry properties.
+In particular, we have not considered explicitly the scenario where the fold points $p^\mp$ of $\mathcal{M}_2$ can cross the fold lines $\mathcal{L}^\mp$ of $\mathcal{M}_1$; recall, in particular, panels (b) and (e) of \figref{m2bif}.
 While that scenario is not realised in the Koper model, Equation~\eqref{koper1}, it has been shown to give rise to interesting local dynamics through the interaction of $p^\mp$ with $\mathcal{L}^\mp$; a recent, relevant example can be found in \cite{desroches2018spike}.